JamiesWhiteShirt/clothesline-fabric/README.md

 A seamless laundry experience that is definitely not an item transport mod for [Fabric](https://fabricmc.net/).

-- [rtree-3i-lite](https://github.com/JamiesWhiteShirt/rtree-3i-lite): Spatial indexing library used by Clothesline Fabric.
+- [rtree-3i-lite-fabric](https://github.com/JamiesWhiteShirt/rtree-3i-lite-fabric): Provides a spatial indexing library used by Clothesline Fabric.

 ## Developing Clothesline Fabric